 - Adopt a single source of truth: Posting work, updates, and related communication in one place drastically reduces miscommunication and gives everyone more clarity on what’s being accomplished.
 Cloud-based solutions help prevent teams from working with outdated data or creating version-control issues with files.

 - Use flexible work management solutions: Identify what each person and/or team needs from their tools.
 By understanding the needs of each person and team and the type of work they’re doing, you can pick the solution that works best for all of them.
 For example, Wrike offers 9 different views so each team can find the one that fits their needs.

 - Leverage automation and APIs to connect systems: Use integrations to tie together as many of your existing tools as possible to increase clarity while still allowing people to use the apps they like best.
-A flexible API can help your organization customize tools for very specific uses, unlocking incredible value.
+A flexible API can help your organization customize tools for very specific uses, including your invoicing process flow, unlocking incredible value.
 Automation can be used to reduce or eliminate the manual entry of data and move data between systems.

 - Integrating with Wrike Is Easy: API v.3 & Brand-New Developer Site

 - The Key to Perfect Automation Is Imperfect People

 - So Long, Silos!
 5 Tools Marketers Should Centralize via Work Management